A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Introduction

 \subsection{Our techniques}

 The embedding constructed in the proof of \autoref{thm:main} heavily relies on previous work by \citet{talwar2004bypassing} but needs many non-trivial new ideas, a few of which we sketch here.

-First, we give a quick overview of Talwar's embedding.
-The rough idea is to recursively decompose balls of points called \emph{clusters} into child clusters of half the radius.
-The resulting hierarchy naturally gives rise to a so called \emph{split-tree} in which each vertex is associated with a cluster of points in the underlying metric.
-In addition, each cluster is associated with a set of \emph{net points}, which is a small set of well-spaced points covering the cluster.
+Talwar's embedding algorithm first computes a so called {\em split-tree decomposition}, a certain laminar family of subsets of the set $X$ of points underlying the given metric space.
+Initially, this family contains just one element, the set $X$ itself.
+In each step, the algorithm picks a non-singleton leaf $C$ of the family, partitions it into sets $C_1, \ldots, C_q$ of random diameter roughly half of that of~$C$, and adds these to the family.
+The algorithm continues until all the leaves in the family are singletons.
+An element $C$ of the computed decomposition is commonly referred to as a {\em cluster}.

+Each cluster $C$ of the split-tree decomposition is associated with a set of \emph{net points}; net points are well spaced in $C$, and each point in $C$ is close to at least one of these.
 For each cluster, only the edges between the net points of its child clusters are kept to form the embedding.
 The shortest path between two points can then be approximated by a path that exits each cluster only via the net points.
 The error introduced due to the shifting of points on a path to net points, as well as the total distortion, can be bounded as the sum of errors over all levels of the split-tree decomposition.
-In the tree decomposition of the resulting embedding, each bag corresponds to a cluster and consists of the net points of its child clusters.
+In the tree decomposition (see \autoref{sec:talwar} for formal definitions) of the resulting embedding, each bag corresponds to a cluster and consists of the net points of its child clusters.
 Using the bounded doubling dimension assumption, the number of child clusters and number of net points per cluster can be bounded by constants depending on the doubling dimension and the desired stretch.
 This in turn bounds the embedding's treewidth.